"Legends never die": Stonebwoy shares touching tribute for Peetah Morgan

 In a recent online post, Stonebwoy credited his genesis as a global superstar to Morgan Heritage, who gave him his first shot on an international stage.

-He said, "You Always Introduced Me On Stage with so much Love and Believe And Expressed How Proud You Are Of Me For Championing The Reggae/ Dancehall Genre In Ghana With So Much Passion And Investment.
+He wrote, "You Always Introduced Me On Stage with so much Love and Believe And Expressed How Proud You Are Of Me For Championing The Reggae/ Dancehall Genre In Ghana With So Much Passion And Investment.”

 Speaking about Stonebwoy's relationship with Morgan Heritage, Yaw Boadu-Ayeboafoh, the group's marketing lead in Africa, said,